Deron Johnson: Personal life & legacy

 After retiring as a Major League player, along with coaching in the majors, Johnson owned a construction company in San Diego and operated a 40-acre cattle ranch.

-When he died of cancer in 1992, he was survived by his wife Lucille, sons Deron Jr. and Dominick, and daughter Dena.
-(Deron Jr. was a golf professional, at that time.)
+When he died of lung cancer in 1992, he was survived by his wife Lucille, sons Deron Jr. and Dominick, and daughter Dena.
+Deron Jr. was a golf professional, at that time.
+Former teammate Gary Nolan named Johnson as one of the three nicest MLB players that he got to be around during his career, along with Willie Stargell and Hank Aaron.